 The symphony was first performed at a concert of Mozart's music, on the 23rd March 1783 in Vienna.
 The Emperor attended, and among the musicians was the soprano Aloysia Lange, Constanze's sister, who a few years earlier had refused Mozart's offer of marriage.
 The concert programme may astonish modern listeners.
 It began with the first three movements of the new symphony.
 Then followed an aria from Idomeneo, a piano concerto, a concert aria, some movements from earlier serenades, another piano concerto and another concert aria.
 Mozart then improvised a fugue, and played two sets of variations for the piano.
 Another concert aria followed before at last the final movement of the Haffner symphony was played.

 The symphony opens with a grand movement which Mozart stated was to be played with fire.
 It uses a conventional sonata form, but has many inventive features including subtle harmonic shifts in the development section, fugal passages and a new brilliant colouring provided by the clarinet.
 Clarinets emerged around 1700, but were only just gaining acceptance as an orchestral instrument at the time.
 Mozart had previously used them in his Paris symphony, and went on to write many works for the instrument including the first and still perhaps the greatest clarinet concerto.

 The second movement complements the first with delicate graceful melodies passed between the woodwinds and strings.
-It is in binary form, with contrasting first and second subjects, and a brief choral like interval for the winds at start of the second half.
+It is in binary form, with contrasting first and second subjects, and a brief choral-like interlude for the winds at the start of the second half.